 He Ain’t No Diva – Gays’ Obsessive Infatuation With Female Pop Artists

-By the time I was 13 years old without delay, I learned not to replace genders in my songs performed by my favorite female artists.
+By the time I was 13 years old without delay, I learned not to replace gender pronouns in my songs performed by my favorite female artists.
 For some reason I couldn’t understand why I would sing freely around my room and mimic Aaliyah’s entire dance sequence from “Are You That Somebody,” and never change the phrasing to sing about my girlfriend.
 I was watching him like a hawk in the sky, rocking my denim Tommy Hilfiger overall set and ski goggles.

 Here we are, 13 years later – and though the name brand and size on my waistband may have changed, some things haven’t changed a bit .
 As I go through my current playlist, I notice a huge disparity between male and female artists.
 When it comes to singers, I prefer females; however, I have no preference when it comes to hip-hop.
 Is there a void in my playlist depicting my various emotions?
 Would I enjoy my music more from a rising gay pop star?

 Since gays have a huge infatuation with female pop icons, this quickly replaces the void of a homosexual artist.
 Many of these celebrated artists are engulfed in the culture, lingo and even sometimes exploit our way of life.

 Black gay men adore these women, we continue to time over time.
 If you were to ask any outstanding homosexual in the community his favorite artist, the names Rihanna or Beyoncé are sure to be mentioned.